 So, if you need a helping hand with your referencing then why not try Cite This For Me’s automated citation generator?
 The generator accesses knowledge from across the web, assembling all of the relevant information into a fully-formatted reference list that clearly presents all of the sources that have contributed to your work.
 Using this Harvard reference generator to cite your sources enables you to cross the finishing line in style.

 It is important to bear in mind that there is a plethora of different citation styles out there - the use of any particular one depends on the preference of your college, subject, professor or the publication you are submitting the work to.
 If you’re unsure which style you should be using, consult your tutor and follow their guidelines.
 If your lecturer or department does not ask you to use a particular style, we recommend using the Harvard referencing system because it is simple to use and easy to learn.

-The powerful open-access generator above can auto-generate citations in 1,000+ styles.
+The powerful citation generator above can auto-generate citations in 7,000+ styles.
 So, whether your professor prefers that you use the MLA format, or your discipline requires you to adopt the APA citation or Chicago citation style, we have the style you need.
-Cite This For Me also provides open generators and handy style guides for styles such as ASA, AMA or IEEE.
+Cite This For Me also provides citation generators and handy style guides for styles such as ASA, AMA or IEEE.
 To accurately create citations in a specific format, simply sign up to Cite This For Me for free and select your chosen style.

 Are you struggling with citing an unfamiliar source type?
 Or feeling confused about whether to cite a piece of common knowledge?
 This guide will tell you everything you need to know to get both your parenthetical Harvard citations and reference list completed quickly and accurately.